 - Great Malvern Building Stones Trail, looking at the origins of the varied material used in the town.

 MalvernTrail's editor has knowledge of most of these trails and would be happy to advise or lead on connected walks or cycle rides.
 See About Us for contact details.

-There is now an Abberley and Malvern Hills Geopark (there's also info on Glos Geoconservation Trust site).
-A Geopark Way finally launched spring 2009, a total of 109 miles from Bridgnorth to Gloucester (designed to be done in sections!) explorings 700 million years of the Earth's history.
+Abberley and Malvern Hills Geopark (there's also info on Glos Geoconservation Trust site).
+A Geopark Way (launched spring 2009) has a route totalling 109 miles from Bridgnorth to Gloucester (designed to be done in sections!), explorings 700 million years of the Earth's history.
 See EHT site for guide details, and what the Geopark Way waymarker looks like.

 Picture Note: the photo is a part of an amazing tilted layer cake of May Hill sandstone which crashes into the Malvern Hills.
 It is fairly fragile and not that easy to get to - please treat with respect.
 Alternative photo.

 English Heritage book, March 2005, The Malvern Hills: An Archaeological Landscape, ISBN 1873592825 - buy from Amazon.co.uk.

 Malvern Industrial Archaeology Circle has a piece (written in 1976) on Narrow Gauge railways in the Malvern Hills - their section on Quarries on the Hills has disappeared, at Jan.
 2014.
 BBC Hereford and Worcester pages on Geology, Quarrying and Railway Tunnels.

 See History resources for other archaeological sites and groups.

 Rock Climbing: See the entry on UKClimbing Database for a description of the popular Ivy Scar Crag.